adobopunk/boomstyle/docs/Proving Grounds/proving-grounds-overview.md

 ## Animated Background loop

-The background loop for Proving Grounds assets is **PG_2025_Background_HD.**
+The background loops for Proving Grounds assets are **PG_2025_Background_HD** and **PG_2025_Background_Square.**

-Two alternate loops exist for convenience, intended only to be used if elements of the primary background loop clash with the asset.
+Two alternate loops of each aspect ratio. exist for convenience, intended only to be used if elements of the primary background loop clash with the asset.
 However, the main loop containing all elements of the style should be used whenever possible.

+### HD Loop

 <figure>
   <video autoplay loop muted playsinline>